-Thanks to technological advancements, modern dentistry is safer and more efficient than ever before.
+Thanks to technological advancements, such as 3D X-Rays, modern dentistry is safer and more efficient than ever before.
 We use advanced diagnostic tools to help us develop the best possible treatment and suits your specific needs.
 At The Center for Implant and General Dentistry, we utilize 3D imagining to gather a better understanding of your current oral health.
 3D Digital X-rays can produce images of your teeth, soft tissue, and nerve pathways in a single scan.

 How do 3D Digital X-rays Work?

 We typically use 3D digital x-rays when a traditional x-ray is insufficient.
 Our machine, known as the CS 9300, utilizes cone beam technology to produce three-dimensional images.
 With cone beam technology, an x-ray beam in the shape of a cone is mounted on a rotating arm.
 The arm completes a full rotation around your head to produce a large number of images.
 When they are digitally combined, these images produce a high-quality, 3D picture of your mouth, jaw, sinuses, and nasal cavity.

 After the scan is complete, Dr. Clay Keith or Dr. Paul Denson will be able to view the image from any angle necessary.
 This can provide us with valuable information that may have otherwise gone unnoticed.
 We can magnify the image to get a more detailed look at your anatomy or adjust the contrast to reveal any problematic areas.
 The 3D image also allows us to view parts of your facial structure that would have previously required invasive surgeries.